-One winner from each school advances to a regional contest and the top three contestants from each region proceed a state championship.
+One winner from each school advances to a regional contest and the top three contestants from each region proceed to the state championship.
 One finalist from each state goes on to the National Finals, which will be virtual in 2021.
 Regional and state events in Oregon will also be held virtually.

 How much does it cost to participate?

 Poetry Out Loud is free!
-Lesson plans and classroom resources are provided to all participating teachers and the Oregon Arts Commission may subsidize the cost of travel to the state contest.
+Lesson plans and classroom resources are provided to all participating teachers.
+Travel assistance to state and national events is available.

 Who may participate?

-Poetry Out Loud is for public and private high school students (grades 9-12).
+Poetry Out Loud is for currently enrolled students in grades 9-12.
 Accommodations for home school students will be made on a case-by-case basis.

 What do I have to do?

 School registration must take place by January 10, 2020.
 Materials will be mailed to all participating teachers.
 If more than one classroom is participating, hold classroom competitions to determine which students will compete in your school-wide event.